Core Faculty

 Fellowship Training Coordinator

-Melissa Jankowski (she/her) is the Juvenile Court Program Coordinator and a former UMaine/SFS postdoctoral fellow.
-She obtained her Ph.D. at the University of Maine through the dual Developmental/Clinical Program and was funded by the NSF Graduate Research Fellowship Program to study risk and resilience in adolescence.
+Melissa Jankowski (she/her) is the Juvenile Court Program Coordinator for the State Forensic Service.
+She obtained her Ph.D. at the University of Maine through the dual developmental/ clinical program and was funded by the NSF Graduate Research Fellowship Program to study risk and resilience in adolescence.
 During her graduate training, she provided diagnostic and risk assessment evaluations for corrections-involved juveniles and provided treatment to forensic patients at Riverview Psychiatric Center.
 She completed her internship at the University of North Carolina School of Medicine in conjunction with the Federal Correctional Complex at Butner, North Carolina.
-Following internship, she returned to Maine and completed the University of Maine/State Forensic Service Postdoctoral Fellowship in Forensic Psychology.
-She stayed on with SFS and currently conducts forensic evaluations, oversees the juvenile court needs for the service, and maintains a small private practice.
+Following internship, she returned to Maine and completed the UMaine/SFS Postdoctoral Fellowship in Forensic Psychology.
+She stayed on with SFS and currently conducts forensic evaluations with both juveniles and adults and oversees the juvenile court needs for the Service.
+Dr. Jankowski was recently appointed to the Juvenile Justice Advisory Group (JJAG), a group that advises state policymakers to promote effective system-level responses that further the goals of the Juvenile Justice and Delinquency Prevention Act.

 Caitlin Wahrer, Esq.